GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-01-05-external-service-down.md

 ## 1. Introduction

-The vast majority of applications need to interact to an API, in order to send emails, print powerpoints, create documents, or (just to stay in today's trends), send messages to LLMs.
-In this tutorial, we’ll present some best practices for resilience when dealing with External APIs.
+The vast majority of applications need to interact with an API, in order to send emails, print PowerPoint, create documents, or (just to stay in today's trends), send messages to LLMs.

+In this tutorial, we'll present some best practices for resilience when dealing with External APIs.
-Most of the methodologies presented here are well known and familiar, as the "reply" or "health checks"; some of them are not as the _fuse-breaker_ + feature toggle.
-Let's start from the easy ones.
+Most of the methodologies presented here are well known and familiar, such as the "reply" or "health checks," but some of them are not, such as the fuse-breaker + feature toggle.
+Let's start with the easy ones.

 <div align="center">
     <img src="/assets/fuse-breaker.png" style="content-visibility:auto" alt="Fuse breaker" loading="lazy" decoding="async">